dariodip/wsbenchmarking/README.md

 #### Run

-After installing the requirements, type `npm start` in the project's directory.
+After installing all the requirements, type `npm start` in the project's directory.

 ## API